LEANNA MAE .ORG

 We are buried with Christ and raised with Christ when we get baptized in his name (Romans 6:3-8).
 We are a new creation when we are in Christ (2 Corinthians 5:17).
 We can never go back to our former ignorance.
 We are changed.
 We are transformed.
 Our nature is different.
 After baptism, let’s live in a way that we are immersed in the name of Jesus.

-If you’d like to learn more about baptism, there is a bible study on my website here.
+If you’d like to learn more about baptism, there is a bible study on my website here and blogs on baptism as well as other faith-related topics on my page Written by an Apostolic Pentecostal Woman.

 Picture